 MIT Recreation offers a variety of ways for MIT employees to play, swim, run, dance, stretch, and move.
 Virtual options include free live and on-demand group exercise classes and fee-based personal training by appointment.
 In-person DAPER memberships are available to MIT faculty and staff in COVID Pass.
 Let's get moving!

 How can I support MIT colleagues who may be struggling financially?

 You can donate to the MIT Staff Emergency Hardship Fund, which provides financial assistance to MIT staff and postdoctoral scholars (associates and fellows) who are experiencing an immediate, severe, and temporary financial hardship due to a sudden or non-recurring emergency (e.g., serious illness or injury, family crisis, natural disaster).

 I’m really anxious about COVID-19 – what resources are available to support me during this time?

 Many of us can relate to feelings of anxiety and fears about what the future might hold.
 MyLife Services – MIT’s employee support program – has created a COVID-19 Response Page with specific information and resources for managing work, caregiving responsibilities, as well as one’s own mental health and well-being, during this unique time.
 Employees are encouraged to contact MyLife Services for individualized support – counseling and stress management sessions can be conducted via phone, video conference or text message.

 Employees can also visit MyStress Tools, which offers free access to an online suite of webinars, podcasts, audio, and articles, focused on stress-management.

-New hires can, with few exceptions, be onboarded virtually in order to maintain their start date.
+New hires can, with few exceptions, be onboarded virtually.
 Human Resources is able to continue the usual new employee onboarding steps as well, such as activation of benefits.
-See more detailed information about virtually onboarding new hires and our best practices for managers during this time of remote work.
+See more detailed information about virtually onboarding new hires and our curated articles, tips, and tools for managers managing teams who perform hybrid and remote work.